 Blog

-Lien waivers allow construction participants to waive their lien rights in exchange for payment.
+Lien waivers allow construction participants to waive their mechanics lien rights in exchange for payment.
 In states like California, issuing lien waivers is strictly regulated, which means that if you want to relinquish your lien rights, you have to use the statutory lien waiver templates.

 There are four lien waivers in California, and each lien waiver is applicable to a specific scenario.
 This guide explains how to use one of the four California lien waivers: the California Conditional Waiver and Release on Final Payment.